 The 2026 World Food Day Symposium brings together global experts, policymakers, practitioners, and community leaders to advance climate-resilient, culturally rooted, and equitable food systems.
-Under the theme “Food for Tomorrow: Cultivating Climate-Resilient, Culturally Rooted Food Systems,” the symposium highlights solutions that strengthen agricultural resilience, safeguard indigenous food knowledge, enhance nutrition security, and shape policies for sustainable and inclusive food futures.
+Convened by the Green Institute in partnership with the HeTa Research Institute and the University of Birmingham, UK, the symposium is held under the theme “Food for Tomorrow: Cultivating Climate-Resilient, Culturally Rooted Food Systems.”
+It highlights practical solutions that strengthen agricultural resilience, safeguard indigenous food knowledge, enhance nutrition security, and inform sustainable, inclusive food policies.

 Prof. Dr. Md Enamul Hoque